2025 Immigration Law Practice Updates

 Changes to Parole

-For information on parole and recent changes to parole programs generally, see the links below.
-If your IJC client experiences changes in their current parole status that otherwise impacts their immigration matter with IJC, please reach out to your IJC mentor directly.
 For any IJC clients who are at risk of losing a temporary parole status or have otherwise already lost such status, we advise that if they have a fear of return to their country of origin, that they file an asylum application as soon as possible, if they haven’t already, and/or apply for additional forms of immigration relief or visas for which they may be eligible.
-We also advise reviewing the Know Your Rights Guidance below and sharing with your client.
+For those who already have a pending asylum application, they should carry proof of filing on their person along with an ICE carry letter from their attorney (see more in the Know Your Rights Section below).

 Know Your Rights Information